Home » Holidays Seasonal » Christmas Carousel Horse | Bouncy Horse

 I learned a lot while making the bouncy horse actually look like it used to be on a Merry Go Round.

-A few mistakes were made, and when you make your project, I want you to get it right the first time!
+A few mistakes were made, and when you make your project, please get it right the first time!

-I used a hole saw to drill through the plastic; I think it's like blow mold.
-Mistake #1 was to drill the lower hole directly under the upper hole.
-That made the horse sit oddly.
+I used a hole saw to drill through the plastic; I think it’s like blow mold.
+Mistake #1 was drilling the lower hole directly under the upper hole, which made the horse sit oddly.
 See the image above.

 Another hole was drilled next to the original hole on the horse’s belly.
 It now has the proper tilt on the lamp base.

-However, if you look at a real carousel horse, you will notice that the rod is NOT in the middle of the saddle.
-I should have drilled the hole more near the base of the mane.
+However, if you look at an actual carousel horse, you will notice that the rod is NOT in the middle of the saddle.
+I should have drilled the hole closer to the base of the mane.

 Perhaps you wouldn’t even have noticed had I not told you?

-Not shown: I found two dowel rods in my stash to hold the legs on while I was spray painting.
+Not shown: I found two dowel rods in my stash to hold the legs on while spray painting.

-After taking a closer look, I could see hints of the original color showing through.
-I dismantled the legs again, and spray-painted the joints on the legs, and on the horse.
+After a closer look, I could see hints of the original color.
+I dismantled the legs again and spray-painted the joints on the legs and on the horse.

 I then cut the dowel rods to length before I reassembled the pieces.
 Your dowel rod sizes may vary.
 I was fortunate to have scrap pieces on hand that fit perfectly.
 However, the hand grip holes were smaller than the footrest holes.
 You may need to adjust yours accordingly.